 I’ve been design software and writing code for over a decade.
-My favorite programming language is Java.
+My favorite programming language is C#.
 I also use Ruby to automate SketchUp.
-I customize AutoCAD with AutoLISP and C#.
+I customize AutoCAD with AutoLISP and Java.
 My second favorite programming language is Python, and I can also code in Visual Basic Dot Net.
-I sling code in Eclipse, Netbeans, Notepad++ and Jetbrains IntelliJ IDEA.
+I sling code in Visual Studio, Eclipse, Netbeans, Notepad++ and Jetbrains IntelliJ IDEA.

 I’m a strong advocate of open source software and open technology standards.
 My open source code is released through the SurveyOS Project.